-Should You Aim for 20%?
+Should You Aim for 20% Down?

-You might not have to pay for mortgage insurance: If you put down 20% or more on a home with a conventional loan, you won’t be required to pay for private mortgage insurance (PMI), which is insurance that protects the lender’s interest in the loan if you stop making payments.
+You might not have to pay for mortgage insurance: If you put down 20% or more on a home with a conventional loan, you won’t be required to pay for private mortgage insurance (PMI), which is insurance that protects the lender’s interest in the loan if you were to stop making payments.

 The cost of PMI is based on things like the loan amount, the borrower’s creditworthiness, and the percentage of a home’s value that would be paid out for a claim.

 SoFi offers different multiple types of